cooniur/mac-automators/README.md

 Install
 -------
-Double click the workflow file to install.
+To install, double click the workflow "file" (which appears to be a file but actually in Mac OS is a folder).

 File Services
 -------------